 Students complete and present an honors thesis.

 Prerequisites: SSH 4010 or permission of the Track Director.

 About the Track Director: Professor Neil Kressel holds a Ph.D. in social psychology from Harvard University and an M.A. in comparative history from Brandeis University.
 A recipient of William Paterson's award for excellence in research and scholarship and a Visiting Associate Professor at Yale University's Institution for Social and Policy Studies, his books include: Bad Faith: The Danger of Religious Extremism (2007), Mass Hate: The Global Rise of Genocide and Terror (1996; rev. ed., 2002); Stack and Sway: The New Science of Jury Consulting (2002), Political Psychology (1993), Antisemitism in North America: New World, Old Hate (2016), and "The Sons of Pigs and Apes:" Muslim Antisemitism and the Conspiracy of Silence (2012, selected as Book of the Year by the Journal for the Study of Antisemitism.).
 A licensed psychologist, he enjoys supervising undergraduate student thesis projects and helping students to develop their own voices, perspectives, and careers.
+He is currently completing a book for Cambridge University Press, titled The Psychology of Religion: A Social Force.

-William Paterson University Honors College Overview of the Honors Thesis
+Overview of the Honors Thesis